 8. Make Everything Simple with AllTheRooms

-AllTheRooms is the largest accommodations search engine on the web and a one-stop shop for finding the best (and cheapest) place to stay.
+AllTheRooms is the largest vacation rental search engine on the web and a one-stop shop for finding the best (and cheapest) place to stay.

 Instead of having dozens of tabs open and comparing prices from sites all over the internet, AllTheRooms compiles everywhere in one neat place.
 Check out these vacation rentals in Houston to get a taste for how it works.